UnifiedPush/documentation/content/users/intro.md

 ## Definitions TLDR

-* A Push Provider, or just Provider, is usually the server that collects these push notifications.
-* A Distributor is the app on your device which connects to the Push Provider and forwards the notification contents to the individual apps on your device.
+* The **Distributor** is the application you install on your device to get notifications.
+It receives notifications and distribute them to the other applications.
+* The (Push) **Provider** is the server reachable from the Internet that listen for incoming notifications for you.
+The Distributor is connected to the Provider to get the notifications.

-## Setup your own Distributor
+## Install a Distributor !

-As a user of applications implementing UnifiedPush, the first time you're setting up UnifiedPush on your device, you need to do the following.

-* Set up a distributor-provider pair.
-A list of those is available on the [distributors page](/users/distributors/).

-* Unless, the provider is natively compatible with UnifiedPush, it will also need a rewrite proxy that translates UnifiedPush compatible requests to those compatible with the provider.
-The details about this will be on the distributor page.
+If you want to receive notifications from an app using UnifiedPush, you need a **Distributor**.
+You can find a list on the [distributors page](/users/distributors).
+You will probably need to find a **Provider** to connect to, or to self host it, it depends on which you install.

-## Use FCM as a distributor
+## Special Case : the embedded FCM distributor

-Usually, apps using UnifiedPush installed from the Play Store automatically use Google's Firebase Cloud Messaging if no UnifiedPush distributor is detected.
-If your Application doesn't have the FCM version of the library - due to being installed from F-Droid or the developer not implementing it - you can use the FCM distributor that forwards UnifiedPush to FCM.
+Some applications using UnifiedPush installed from the Play Store automatically use Google's Firebase Cloud Messaging if no UnifiedPush Distributor is detected.

-You can find the [FCM app here](/users/distributors/fcm).